 The same argument can be applied to the style of this article.
 Although the research was originally carried out with the intention of being an objective study of the language of the news, as a writer or researcher I bring my own perspective to anything I do.
 As much as I try to write in a neutral way, it’s entirely possible that my own stance can be discerned from the choice of words I use.

 If we accept that neutral reporting is an unachievable ideal, how should we react when reading and interacting with media discourse?
 Are we doomed to be manipulated and guided toward certain interpretations of events by the inherent subjectivity of news articles?
 Such a view assumes we play an entirely passive role in reading.
 In reality, each reader possesses their own critical faculties, their own personal history and their own perspective of the world.
-Richard Fowler describes the power that readers have to form their own opinions:
+Roger Fowler describes the power that readers have to form their own opinions:

 “The newspaper does not select events to be reported and then consciously wrap them in value-laden language which the reader passively absorbs, ideology and all.
 Such a ‘conspiracy theory’ would give the newspaper too much, and the reader, too little, power.”